-All projects involving vertebrate animals shall be conducted in Page 7 compliance with the CA Education Code (above) AND Senior Projects must also follow the International Science and Engineering Fair (ISEF) Rules and Regulations regarding procurement, housing, husbandry, and experimental conditions available at following website: https://student.societyforscience.org/vertebrate-animals
+Show evidence of a proper CA State Fish and Wildlife Collecting permit for collecting wild vertebrates.
+All projects involving vertebrate animals shall be conducted in compliance with the CA Education Code (above) AND Senior Projects must also follow the International Science and Engineering Fair (ISEF) Rules and Regulations regarding procurement, housing, husbandry, and experimental conditions available at following website:

+https://student.societyforscience.org/vertebrate-animals

 - 1. COMFORT: ALL Animals (vertebrate or invertebrate) must be treated kindly and cared for properly.
 Animals must be housed in a clean, ventilated, comfortable environment compatible with the standards and requirements appropriate for the species.
 Animals must be given a continuous, clean (uncontaminated) water and food supply.
 Cages, pens and fish tanks must be cleaned regularly and appropriately.
 Proper care must be provided at all times including weekends, holidays and vacation periods.
 Animals must be observed daily to assess their health and well being.
 A Designated Animal Care Supervisor is required to oversee the daily husbandry of the animals. - 2.
 STRESS: Experiments involving stress will follow the guidelines for CA Ed Code "Humane Treatment of Animals" above, stay within normal stress limits for the species and NOT produce pathological lesions (diseased patches or cancers).
 Because weight loss is one significant sign of stress, the maximum permissible weight loss or growth retardation (compared to controls) of any experimental or control animal is 15%. - 3.
 DIETARY RESTRICTIONS: If an experimental design requires food or water restriction, it must be appropriate to the species, but may not exceed 18 hours. - 4.
 UNEXPECTED DEATHS: If there are unexpected deaths in either the experimental or control groups, the cause of the death must be investigated.
 If the experimental procedure is responsible for the deaths, the experiment must be immediately terminated. - 5.
 RESEARCH PLANS for vertebrate animal studies must include the following: - Justify why animals must be used, including the reasons for choice of species and the number of animals.
 Describe any alternatives to animal use that were considered and why those alternatives were unacceptable or contribution this research may have on the broad fields of biology or medicine. - Describe in detail how the animals will be utilized in the experiment.
 Include methods and procedures, such as experimental design and data analysis.
 Describe any experimental procedures in detail.
-Identify the species, strain, sex, age, weight, source and number of animals proposed for the project. - Proposed methods of animal care need to be described and demonstrate this compliance with California Education Code and ISEF Rules and Regulations regarding procurement, housing, husbandry, experimental conditions, and disposition of
+Identify the species, strain, sex, age, weight, source and number of animals proposed for the project. - Proposed methods of animal care need to be described and demonstrate this compliance with California Education Code and ISEF Rules and Regulations regarding procurement, housing, husbandry, experimental conditions, and disposition of all animals expected to be used in the projects.

-Revised- June, 2015
+Page 6 Revised: June, 2023